"SET YOUR SIGHTS ON THE HEIGHTS"

 ★★ POLYCARBONATE

-High index lenses are premium lenses used for strong prescriptions and offer the thinnest and lightest lens possible.
-However, the lenses are dense and reflect much more light–which can be bothersome for the wearer especially at night and while using the computer.
-A good anti-reflective coating is absolutely recommended.
+High index is highly recommended for strong prescriptions.
+It is a premium material that provides the thinnest and lightest lens possible.
+However, the lenses are dense and reflect much more light; and for that, a high-quality anti-reflective coating is needed.

 "See Better.
 Look Better."